Region lock: Other

 The TurboGrafx-16 and PC Engine (the Japanese model of the TurboGrafx-16) HuCards are region-locked, however this can be circumvented with adapters.

 The Philips CD-i and the 3DO Interactive Multiplayer are region-free.
 Japanese 3DO units, however, have a kanji font in ROM, which is required by a few games.
 When such games cannot find the font, they can get locked or rendered unplayable.

 The Neo Geo, Neo Geo CD, and Neo Geo Pocket line are also region-free.

 Amongst PC games, regional lockout is more difficult to enforce because both the game application and the operating system can be easily modified.
 Subscription-based online games often enforce a regional lock by blocking IP addresses (which can often be circumvented through an open proxy) or by requiring the user to enter a national ID number (which may be impossible to verify).
 A number of other games using regional lockout are rare but do exist.
 One of the examples of this is the Windows version of The Orange Box, which uses Steam to enforce the regional lockout.
 Steam also enforces a form of regional lockout in adherence to German law by offering to German users special versions of some games with banned content – most notably swastikas – replaced.
 Steam is also used to restrict the release of the PC port of Metal Gear Rising: Revengeance to US and Europe only due to Sony having an exclusivity deal with Konami in Asia, and to restrict the Asian release of the Final Fantasy XIII trilogy to Japanese-only versions of the games.
-Besides the law and licensing issues, there is also a financial reason for Steam to region lock their games, since in Russia and other CIS countries prices of games on Steam are much lower than in the EU or North America.
+Besides the law and licensing issues, there is also a financial reason for Steam to region lock their games, since in Russia and other CIS countries prices of games on Steam are much lower than in the UK, EU, or North America.